Funding & Budget

 Public Library Funding in Surrounding Communities

 ALL local public libraries benefit from levies.
 Our request for 1.9 mills is at the low end of the scale.
 The Hudson Library will ask for 2.9 mills this spring.
 Stow, Munroe Falls and Twinsburg residents pay 2.0 mills for their libraries.
 The current levy for Barberton Library is 1.95 mills.

-The Board approved the 2017 General Fund operating budget at their annual meeting on January 20, 2017.
+The Board approved the 2018 General Fund operating budget at their annual meeting in January, 2018.

 PDF Download: 2020 CFL Budget